armarius

 compressionMethod number Compression method that should be used for this entry.
 By default, this library only supports 0 (Store) and 8 (Deflate).
 More compression methods can be added using the dataProcessors option.

-When using an ArchiveEntryEntrySource, this option will be ignored.
+When using an ArchiveEntryEntrySource, this option will be ignored and the compression method of the original entry is used.

 forceZIP64 boolean Whether ZIP64 structures should always be created, even if not required by the content.